walkonmars36/react-sandboxes/README.md

 - data-request-use-effect
 - testing

-### Current Branch function-as-props-finished
+### Current Branch function-as-props-start

-This is the finishing point for the sandbox codealong.
+This is the start point for the sandbox codealong.

 It is a big codealong so you can get the guys to clone the repo and start on the functions-as-props-start to save styling and the layout of all the components.